trueheart78/alexa-food-tracker/README.md

 ## Logging Records

-[Paper Trail][paper_trail] is used for logging data for change-management on per-class basis.
+[Paper Trail][paper_trail] is used for logging data for change-management on a per-class basis.

 ## Testing